niallriddell/constellation-extensions-challenge/WidgetTutorial.md

 npm update
 ```

-> [!NOTE] If you use SSH with git you will need to adjust the above git clone
+> If you use SSH with git you will need to adjust the above git clone statement
-> statement accordingly.
+> accordingly.

 You should now have a working dx component builder project that has been
 bootstrapped with a component that we will use as the starting point for this
 challenge.

-1. Start Storybook The first thing we will do is start Storybook and review the
+2. Start Storybook The first thing we will do is start Storybook and review the
    existing stories provided.
 In your sldxcomponents folder execute the
    following command: